the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Field Scientists and Purge Robots are now standalone units.
 - Purge Robot Proto's base Strength increased from 25 to 40, in order to give Hexlock a fighting chance.
 But its Production cost is increased from 50 to 75.
 - Hex Corporation only creates one Purge Robot Proto, but it also gives a 10% Production bonus towards the construction of all Promotion Nullifier units after Replaceable Parts is researched.
 Also, it no longer gives a free Compound Mixer to the capital and gives their new Food Store replacement instead.
-- Standard Refineries gain adjacency bonuses (+1 Production when next to strategic resources, +1 of the respective yield when next to their corresponding GI) and scaling yields, receiving +1 of their respective base yield at Laboratory and another +1 at Advanced Materials.
+- Standard Refineries gain +1 to their respective yields compared to the base scenario, adjacency bonuses (+1 Production when next to strategic resources, +1 of the respective yield when next to their corresponding GI), and scaling yields, receiving +1 of their respective base yield at Laboratory and another +1 at Advanced Materials.
 VX Refinery now provides Food instead of Faith, but is not considered a Food source improvement.
 - Crystal Refineries have their base yields doubled to +4 Science, +2 Water, but have their adjacency bonuses reduced to +2 Science, +1 Water with 3 or less adjacent Refineries, +4 Science, +2 Water with 4 or more.
 They gain +2 Production if built atop Coal or Oil resources.
 - Compound Mix GP replaced with Compound Mix GF, generating Great Farmers instead of Great Sages (but with the same resource requirement as GP).
 - The Heat Plant building is no longer one of their unique components and can be built by everyone.
-- Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace.
+- Pre-Med Labs have been buffed to carry over the same amount of Food on population increase as the Hospitals they replace and add +1 Food to VX Refineries.
 - Experiment on Survivors now awards a Field Scientist instead of a Great Scientist, gives +2 pop in the capital instead of +1 in all cities, and can only be built in the capital.
+- Private Labels add +2 Water to the C2N14 Refinery and do not boost other Refineries.
-- Record Grids have been buffed to give +1 Local Happiness while the faction has Power and remove both the increase to Production cost and reduced Science per pop compared to the Library it replaces.
+- Record Grids have been buffed to give +1 Science to SbF5 Refineries, +1 Local Happiness while the faction has Power, and remove both the increase to Production cost and reduced Science per pop compared to the Library it replaces.
 - Stormfront Center and Overcouncil now cost 150 Production each.
 The latter now provides 2 of each of their unique resources.
 - New UBs:
   - Nutri-Paste Dispenser (replaces Food Store, reduces Happiness by 1 but adds +1 Food as a base yield and another +1 with the VX chemical)
-  - Hexlock Chemical Company (replaces Food Processing Plant, adds Production/Gold yields to Refinery improvements instead of boosting Food and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
+  - Hexlock Chemical Company (replaces Food Processing Plant, adds +2 Production/Water to all Refinery improvements and +2 Production to worked Salt tiles instead of boosting Food yields, and grants the unique Self-Repair promotion to Purge Robots instead of granting Resupply to Personnel units)
   - Chemfuel Generator (standalone, requires a worked Refinery of any type and a Research Lab, boosts city Production by 5% and provides 2 units of Power, will be destroyed if the city is captured)
-  - Advanced Chemical Refinery (standalone, requires the Chemical Weapons Laboratory, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but costs Coal and Power to build)
+  - Advanced Chemical Refinery (standalone, boosts Refinery yields by 50% in that city and gives Purge Robots access to Chemical Weapons, but requires building the Chemical Weapons Laboratory and consumes both Coal and Power)
 - TODO: Port over the entire gimmick rework from a certain other rebalance mod once it's finished, and until the base scenario itself reworks the gimmick

 #### The Mariners